GLASS AND WOOD

 by Richard Woods

 Richard Woods is well known for his architectural installations and re-surfacing of structures that propose an absurd twist on the cult of home improvement and DIY aesthetics.
-His works are characterised by cartoon-like decorative surfaces, bold patterns and vibrant colours.
-Woods completed a major architectural commission in South Korea for the 2018 Winter Olympic Games in Pyeongchang, designed an interior for the Comme des Garçons’ flagship store in Osaka.
-His works are held in major collections including the Saatchi Collection, London; Victoria and Albert Museum; London; British Museum, London and the Museum of Modern Art, New York.
+His works are characterised by cartoon-like decorative surfaces, bold patterns, and vibrant colours.
+Woods completed a major architectural commission in South Korea for the 2018 Winter Olympic Games in Pyeongchang and designed an interior for the Comme des Garçons’ flagship store in Osaka.
+His works are held in major collections including the Saatchi Collection, London; Victoria and Albert Museum.
+London; British Museum, London and the Museum of Modern Art, New York.